foxhound87/mobx-react-form/docs/validation/plugins/SVK/async.md

 };
 ```

-> Read more about [Asynchronous Validation](https://github.com/epoberezkin/ajv#asynchronous-validation) on the official AJV documentation.
+> Read more about [Asynchronous Validation](https://github.com/epoberezkin/ajv#asynchronous-validation) on the official epoberezkin/ajv documentation.